slrocker/investindows/src/pages/markdown/financas/economia/indice-de-precos.md

 ####IPCA-15

-Difere do IPCA apenas no período da coleta de dados, que ocorre do dia 16 do mês anterior até o dia 15 do mês atual.
+Difere do IPCA apenas no período da coleta de dados, que ocorre do dia 16 do mês anterior até o dia 15 do mês de divulgação.

 ####IPCA-E